^

 Temporary signs of skin irritation.

-The most popular among patients are the following recipes:
+The most popular recipes among patients are:

-Herbal medicine
+Herbal treatment

 Homeopathy

-• Arsenicum Album can be used for seborrheic senile warts.
+• Arsenicum album can be used for seborrheic senile warts.

 • Natrium carbonicum is suitable for the treatment of large, bleeding and painful warts.

-The dosage of homeopathic medicines is strictly individual.
-Prescribing such a drug in absentia will not work: the doctor determines the dose and frequency of the medication only during a personal meeting with the patient.
+The dosage of homeopathic preparations is strictly individual.
+It is impossible to prescribe such a drug "in absentia": the doctor determines the dose and frequency of taking the drug only during a personal meeting with the patient.

 • Cryodestruction is a method of freezing a wart using liquid nitrogen or dry ice.
-It is worth noting that such a procedure is not considered painless.
+It is worth noting that this procedure is not considered painless.

 Prevention

-So that the wart does not hurt, you can try to prevent its further development and growth.
-To do this, just remember the following recommendations:
+To prevent a wart from hurting, you can try to prevent its further development and growth.
+To do this, you just need to remember the following recommendations:

-• avoid damage, injury to the wart;
+• avoid damage or injury to the wart;

 Forecast